Generic selectors

 The first is the birth of Isaac, the son of Abraham and Sarah:

-GENESIS 21:1-7 And the LORD visited Sarah as He had said.
-And the LORD did to Sarah as He had spoken, 2 For Sarah conceived and bore Abraham a son in his old age, at the set time of which God had spoken to him.
-3 And Abraham called the name of his son that was born to him (whom Sarah bore to him) Isaac.
-4 And Abraham circumcised his son Isaac, when he was eight days old, as God had commanded him.
-5 And Abraham was a hundred years old when his son Isaac was born to him.
-6 And Sarah said, “God has made me laugh, so that all who hear will laugh with me.”
-7 And she said, “Who could have said to Abraham that Sarah would suckle children?
-For I have borne a son to him in his old age.”
+GENESIS 21:1-7 And the LORD visited Sarah as He had said, and the LORD did for Sarah as He had spoken.
+2 For Sarah conceived and bore Abraham a son in his old age, at the set time of which God had spoken to him.
+3 And Abraham called the name of his son who was born to him–whom Sarah bore to him–Isaac.
+4 Then Abraham circumcised his son Isaac when he was eight days old, as God had commanded him.
+5 Now Abraham was one hundred years old when his son Isaac was born to him.
+6 And Sarah said, “God has made me laugh, and all who hear will laugh with me.”
+7 She also said, “Who would have said to Abraham that Sarah would nurse children?
+For I have borne him a son in his old age.”

 When Sarah gave birth, she rejoiced at the sight of her son.
 Her friends, who knew of her struggle with being barren, were happy for such a wonderful blessing from God (“all who hear will laugh with me”).
 While Abraham’s reaction was not mentioned, he had longed for a child for many years; so much so that he even reminded God of his childless state:

-GENESIS 15:2-3 And Abram said, “Lord GOD, what will You give me since I go childless, and the heir of my house is this Eliezer of Damascus?”
-3 And Abram said, “Behold, You [God] have given no seed to me; and lo, one born in my house is my heir.”
+GENESIS 15:2-3 But Abram said, “Lord GOD, what will You give me, seeing I go childless, and the heir of my house is Eliezer of Damascus?”
+3 Then Abram said, “Look, You [God] have given me no offspring; indeed one born in my house is my heir!”

 His desire was finally fulfilled in the birth of Isaac, which was obviously a very memorable day and cause for great celebration.
 At the very least, the birth of Isaac was such a joy that Abraham even celebrated when the child was weaned[6]:

-GENESIS 21:8 And the child grew and was weaned, and Abraham made a great feast the day that Isaac was weaned.
+GENESIS 21:8 So the child grew and was weaned.
+And Abraham made a great feast on the same day that Isaac was weaned.

 The word “feast” literally means a banquet with drinking, and it is the same word used for the feasts of Job’s sons.
 So, the Bible describes the celebration of Abraham the same way as Job’s sons.
 The day that Isaac was weaned was an unforgettable and festive occasion—it was a “great feast” day.
 Scriptures do not condemn either the feasts of Job’s sons or Abraham’s feast for his son Isaac.